nordic-rse/nordic-rse.github.io/content/events/2022-online-unconference/digital_humanities.md

 +++
-title = "Digital humanities aas a technical career path" template = "session.html"
+title = "Digital humanities as a technical career path" template = "session.html"
 [extra]
-authors = "Hande Celikkanat"
+authors = "Everyone"
-session = "1.3"
+session = "1.5"
 +++

-TBA
+What career paths can digital humanities offer to technical people?
+Let us discuss it together current status, challenges and perspectives.